stephanfriedrich/ffos_on_lgfx0/README.md

 ##2) install TWRP v2.8.7.0
 TWRP is a custom recovery used to install custom software on your Android device.
 Boot TWRP:
-- 1) press and hold button power & volume down, until "au"-logo appears, then release both buttons and quickly hold both buttons again
+- 1) press and hold button power & volume down, until "au"-logo appears, then release both buttons and quickly hold both buttons again (in my case i it wont start TWRP, but an FX0 programm which i dont nee)ded
 -  2) connect usb cable to phone, type into terminal ´sudo adb reboot recovery´